rivernova/orcahub/README.md

 ---

 ## 🐳 Combined Docker Image
 OrcaHub is distributed as a **single Docker image** that contains both the Go backend API and the compiled React frontend.
-This makes deployment simple: one container, one port, one
+This makes deployment simple: one container, one port, one service.

 ## 📄 License